 - In June 2017, due to continued losses and the Company's limited ability to obtain additional loans from the banks at that time, the Company obtained a loan of NIS 5.0 million (approximately \$ 1.4 million) from Nistec (the "First Loan").
-The terms of the loan were amended in April 2018, with retroactive effect as of June 2017.

-In July 2017, the Company obtained a line of credit dedicated to a specific project of up to NIS 4.5 million (approximately \$1.3 million) from Bank HaPoalim, guaranteed by Nistec Ltd., for a period of up to one year.
-In July 2018 Bank HaPoalim extended the dedicated line of credit and in January 2019 the Company reduced the line of credit to NIS 2.25 million (approximately \$620).
+In July 2017, the Company obtained a line of credit dedicated to a specific project of up to NIS 4.5 million (approximately \$1.3 million) from Bank HaPoalim, guaranteed by Nistec for a period of up to one year.
+In July 2018, Bank HaPoalim extended the dedicated line of credit and, in January 2019, the Company reduced the line of credit to NIS 2.25 million (approximately \$620).

-During April 2020 Bank HaPoalim approved the increase of this line of credit back to NIS 4.5 million (approximately \$1.3 million) and to make this facility available to use for any purpose and not just for a specific project.
+During April 2020, Bank HaPoalim approved the increase of this line of credit back to NIS 4.5 million (approximately \$1.3 million) and to make this facility available to use for any purpose and not just for a specific project.

 In November 2017, the Company obtained a loan of NIS 3 million (approximately \$ 840) from Mizrahi-Tefahot Bank, guaranteed by Nistec.
-In April 2019 the Company repaid the debt owed to the bank from the proceeds of the rights offering.
+In April 2019, the Company repaid the loan owed to the Mizrahi-Tefahot Bank from the proceeds of the 2019 rights offering.